United States Polo Association: Post-World War II

 Polo evolved from a society sport to include a far broader base of budget-minded horsemen, professional players and commercial sponsorship.
-With William Sinclaire as Chairman in 1980, the USPA registered 134 clubs and almost 1,400 players.
-Sinclaire was followed by S.K.
-Johnston, Jr. as Chairman from 1984 to 1988 who oversaw the move of the USPA offices to Lexington, KY.
+With William Sinclaire as chairman in 1980, the USPA registered 134 clubs and almost 1,400 players.
+Sinclaire was followed by S. K. Johnston Jr. as chairman from 1984 to 1988 who oversaw the move of the USPA offices to Lexington, Kentucky.
 With the dominance of Oak Brook fading, the polo centers of the 1980s grew to include Florida, Texas and California.

-In 1986 the United States Polo Association moved its national headquarters to a more central location in the heart of thoroughbred country, Lexington, KY.
+In 1986, the United States Polo Association moved its national headquarters to a more central location in the heart of thoroughbred country, Lexington, Kentucky.
 Pride and spectator interest were at a high point, particularly after the 1989 Federation of International Polo World Championship in West Berlin, Germany.
 Eight teams from all over the world battled with the U.S. team riding away as the victor over Britain in the final match.
-Led by Chairman, John C. Oxley (1988-1991) prior to and during the Centennial year of the United States Polo Association, one looked back fondly at the memories and heritage of yesteryear and forward with anticipation to another glorious 100 years.
-Since that time, Chairmen Stephen A. Orthwein (1991-1995), Richard C. Riemenschneider (1995-1999), Orrin H. Ingram (1999-2003), Jack Shelton(2003-2007), Thomas Biddle, Sr. (2007-2011) and Charles Weaver (2011- 2015) have made great strides in the areas of umpiring, safety, rules, rules interpretation, development of international rules, and refinement of the handicapping process.
-The USPA national headquarters moved from Lexington KY. and are currently located In Lake Worth, FL.
+Led by chairman, John C. Oxley (1988-1991) prior to and during the Centennial year of the United States Polo Association, one looked back fondly at the memories and heritage of yesteryear and forward with anticipation to another glorious 100 years.
+Since that time, Chairmen Stephen A. Orthwein (1991-1995), Richard C. Riemenschneider (1995-1999), Orrin H. Ingram (1999-2003), Jack Shelton (2003-2007), Thomas Biddle Sr. (2007-2011) and Charles Weaver (2011- 2015) have made great strides in the areas of umpiring, safety, rules, rules interpretation, development of international rules, and refinement of the handicapping process.
+The USPA national headquarters moved from Lexington, Kentucky, and are currently located in Lake Worth, Florida.